linz/topo-workflows/workflows/imagery/README.md

 ## Workflow Inputs/Outputs

 There are no inputs/outputs in this workflow as it is not a template.
-Inputs/outputs can just be hardcoded into the the python code.
+Inputs/outputs can be hardcoded into the python code.

 ## How To Use the Test Workflow